 Our customers are located primarily in the United States.
 We perform ongoing credit evaluations of our customers' financial condition (except for customers who purchase the LivePerson services by credit card via Internet download) and have established an allowance for doubtful accounts based upon factors surrounding the credit risk of customers, historical trends and other information that we believe to be reasonable, although they may change in the future.
 If there is a deterioration of a customer's credit worthiness or actual write-offs are higher than our historical experience, our estimates of recoverability for these receivables could be adversely affected.
 Our concentration of credit risk is limited due to our large number of customers.
-No single customer accounted for or exceeded 10% of our total revenue in 2009, 2008 and 2007.
-One customer accounted for approximately 12% of accounts receivable at December 31, 2009.
-No single customer accounted for or exceeded 10% of accounts receivable at December 31, 2008.
-We increased our allowance for doubtful accounts by \$68,000 to approximately \$408,000, principally due to an increase in accounts receivable as a result of increased sales and to the fact that a larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles, and we wrote off approximately \$13,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of \$395,000.
+No single customer accounted for or exceeded 10% of our total revenue in 2010, 2009 and 2008.
+One customer accounted for approximately 22% and 12% of accounts receivable at December 31, 2010 and 2009, respectively.
+We increased our allowance for doubtful accounts by \$166,000 to approximately \$561,000, principally due to an increase in accounts receivable as a result of increased sales.
+A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.